ah-OOG-ah/CookingForClankers/README.md

 Gemini, for the logo.

-Grok, for the main page blurbs and "testimonials".
+Grok, for the main page blurbs, "testimonials", and Grok Ramsey quotes.